Participation

 Data are collected in the American Heart Association’s Get With The Guidelines® – AFib (GWTG-AFib) Registry.

-Will hospitals participating in the trial receive help and support for the duration of the trial?
+Will participating trial sites receive help and support from the AHA for the duration of the trial?

-Yes, a Program Director and Trial Program Manager will actively support all participating hospitals and will be available to address any trial-related questions.
+Yes.
+The AHA trial team will actively support all participating trial sites and will be available to address any trial-related questions.
 Once a site is signed up for the trial, the site can expect in depth training on trial protocols, patient selection, and data entry as well as ongoing support throughout the trial.

 My hospital already participates in GWTG-AFib and submits data to the registry; will we have to collect and abstract additional data to participate in the trial?